 Asthma must be distinguished from COPD, which is often mistaken for asthma.
-(See

-Section 17.1.4: COPD).
+(See Section 17.1.4: COPD).
 The history is a reliable diagnostic guideline and may be of value in assessing treatment response.

-Asthma COPD " Young age onset, usually < 20 years. " Older age onset, usually > 40 years. " History of hay fever, eczema and/or " Symptoms slowly worsen over a allergies. long period of time. " Family history of asthma. " Long history of daily or frequent " Symptoms are intermittent with periods cough before the onset of shortness of normal breathing in between. of breath. " Symptoms are usually worse at night " Symptoms are persistent rather than or in the early hours of the morning, only at night or during the early during an upper respiratory tract morning. infection, when the weather changes, " History of heavy smoking (> 20 or when upset. cigarettes/day for ≥15 years), heavy " Marked improvement with beta 2 cannabis use, or previous TB. agonist. " Little improvement with beta2 agonist.
+As Asthma COPD " Young age onset, usually < 20 years. " (Older age onset, usually > 40 years. " History of hay fever, eczema and/or allergies.
+Symptoms slowly worsen over a long period of time. " Family history of asthma. " L ong history of daily or frequent cough " Symptoms are intermittent with periods of normal breathing in between. - pefore the onset of shortness of breath.
+Symptoms are persistent rather than only Symptoms are usually worse at night or in the early hours of the morning, during an upper respiratory tract infection, when the weather changes, or when upset. " F at night or during the early morning.
+History of heavy smoking (> 20 cigarettes/day for ≥15 years), heavy cannabis use, or previous TB. " Marked improvement with beta2 agonist. " L ittle improvement with beta2 agonist.

 Asthma cannot be cured, but it can be controlled with regular treatment.

 If symptoms suggest TB (e.g. weight loss, night sweats, etc.), investigate and manage accordingly.